succculent/CommonSLC/README.md

 # COMMON SLC
-This is the repo for Common Productions SLC.
+This is the repo for Common Collective, Salt Lake City.
 This will feature our work and act as a homepage with information and links.
 Site published at commonslc.com

 ### ToDo:
 1. Add a feature showcasing our next event